-Cases which determine a child to be in need of ongoing child protection services are transferred to an ongoing Child Protection Services.
+Investigation dispositions which determine that a child is in need of ongoing child protection services may be transferred for ongoing Child Protection Services.

 Children "in need of protection" are sometimes admitted into the care of Family and Children's Services Niagara and placed with a Foster Family or alternate caregiver.